FuelLabs/sway-standards/docs/src/src-15-offchain-asset-metadata.md

 * `asset`: The `asset` field SHALL be used for the corresponding `AssetId` for the metadata.
 * `metadata`: The `metadata` field SHALL be used for the corresponding `Metadata` which represents the metadata of the asset.
-* `sender`: The `sender` field SHALL be used for the corresponding `Identity` which made the function call that has emitted the metadata of the asset.
+* `nonce`: The nonce of the metadata.
+This SHALL begin at zero and increment by one upon every emission such that each emission has a unique nonce.

 Example: